Vancouver Mall: History

 The 82,225 ft2 Mervyn's closed in January 2007.
 On June 1, 2012, it was converted to the Cinetopia "Vancouver Mall 23" video movie theater.
 In 2009, Westfield looked into expanding the mall.
 These plans would have demolished the former Mervyn's and added additional retail space.
 By this point the mall was 17% vacant.
 Prior to this, Westfield intended to add a lifestyle district to the southwest corner of the property.
 Neither of these plans came into fruition.

-In 2011, plans were announced to renovate the shopping center.
+In 2011, plans were announced for another renovation of the mall, the third since opening in 1977.
 These renovations included new floors, lighting, exterior entrances, escalators, and new tenants.
 Renovations were completed in July 2012.
 Cinetopia opened their new multiplex cinema just a month after renovations were finished.

 In February 2014, it was announced that Nordstrom would be closing its store at the mall.
 The store closed in January 2015, at which time the mall managers announced that Gold's Gym would move into the upper level and H&M would move into the lower level of the former-Nordstrom space.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westfield Vancouver, into Seritage Growth Properties.

 On December 18, 2015, Vancouver Mall along with some other U.S. Westfield properties were sold to Centennial Real Estate Company.
 Vancouver Mall was sold to Centennial for 45 million dollars.
 "Westfield" was removed from the mall's name.
 Any other references to Westfield online or at the property were removed the same day.
 Mall management was retained.

 On August 22, 2018, Sears announced that its store would also be closing as part of a plan to close 46 stores nationwide.
-The store officially closed after 41 years on November 25, 2018 After the store closed, Macy’s, JCPenney, Gold's Gym, Old Navy, Cinetopia, and H&M are the remaining anchors left.
+The store officially closed after 41 years on November 25, 2018 After the store closed, Macy's, JCPenney, Gold's Gym, Old Navy, Cinetopia, and H&M are the remaining anchors left.

-In March 2019 it was announced that Hobby Lobby and Round One Entertainment would move into the vacant Sears space.
+In March 2019, it was announced that Hobby Lobby and Round One Entertainment would move into the vacant Sears space.
 Construction on the Round One and Hobby Lobby commenced in September 2019 with an estimated opening date of August 2020.
 This date was pushed back to September 2020 due to COVID-19 pandemic related construction delays.
 Hobby Lobby opened its doors on September 14, 2020.
 Round One hosted its grand opening on April 3, 2021.
 In 2022, Sephora opened a second mall location inside the former Sears auto center.
 This comes after Sephora and JCPenney ended their exclusive partnership in December 2020.
 Also in the former Sears, FitNation plans to open a gym branch in the space in 2022.
 The Sears building and its respective land were sold to Allen Properties of Oregon in 2022.